 - Stir in the milk.

-- Pour batter into a small greased 6 or 8-ounce ramekin or baking dish of a similar size.
+- Pour batter into a small greased 8-ounce or 10-ounce ramekin or baking dish of a similar size.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.